gbif/hp-gb32/financial-support.md

 ## How to apply

 Fill in the financial application form ADD LINK and submit no later than **XX XXXX 2023**.
+Applications received after the deadline will not be considered.

 The application form must include the following information:
-- A draft economy class flight schedule and costs
+- A confirmation that the attendees will 1) be able to cover the costs of the flight ticket up front and then be reimbursed after the meeting, or 2) a request for GBIF to directly book and pay the flight ticket.
 - The number of hotel nights requested
 - A confirmation that the attendee will be able to cover all other costs (visa, health insurance, per diem, etc.)
+- Confirmation of whether the attendee will cover the air ticket costs

-**Please note that funding will not be provided in advance of the meeting but by reimbursement after the meeting.
-If selected for funding, the GBIF Secretariat will send you the reimbursement form which must be submitted togethet with proof of costs within one month after the meeting.**
+**Please note that funding will as a rule not be provided in advance of the meeting but by reimbursement after the meeting.
+Applicants may, however, apply for GBIF to pay the air ticket costs directly.
+If selected for funding, the GBIF Secretariat will send you the reimbursement form for the accommodation subsidy and air ticket costs if not already covered directly by GBIF.
+The reimbursement form must be submitted togethet with proof of costs within one month after the meeting.**

 If you have any questions, please contact the GBIF Secretariat at [GB30@gbif.org](mailto:GB30@gbif.org).